What is a Lasting Power of Attorney?

 LPAs and modern life

-Thousands of families in the UK each year endure bureaucratic nightmares because they were unprepared.
+The importance of LPAs has never been so great and thousands of families in the UK each year endure bureaucratic nightmares simply because of being unprepared

 Our legal team will advise you on which LPA is most appropriate for you, and guide you carefully through the whole process from start to finish.